OilProducts/wanderforge/README.md

 - Shift: hold to move faster
  - Default: horizontal mouse is inverted (A.K.A. swap left/right).
 Press `X` to toggle.
  - Title bar HUD shows FPS, position, yaw/pitch, invert flags, and speed.
 If shaders are available, an in-window overlay mirrors the same info.
-  - When the mouse cursor is free (no RMB look), click the `Cull` HUD toggle to enable/disable CPU frustum culling.
+  - When the mouse cursor is free (no RMB look), the HUD exposes debug buttons:
+    - `Cull` toggles CPU frustum culling.
+    - `Axes` shows a world-axis gizmo (RGB = +X/+Y/+Z) rendered with the main pipeline.
+    - `Tri` draws a screen-space orientation triangle (R/G/B corners) to sanity-check clip-space conventions.

 Config options:
 - File `wanderforge.cfg` (same directory) or env vars: